Skip to content

 5. Reset the device: A factory reset removes the Activation Lock after successfully unlocking the device.
 Clear any remaining Activation Locks via your MDM solution before distributing the device to avoid potential issues.

-Remember: To complete this process, your device must reach the Apple activation servers.
-The easiest connection method in an enterprise environment may be a direct connection through ethernet.
+Remember, in an enterprise environment, your device must reach the Apple activation servers to complete this process.
+The easiest connection method may be a direct connection through ethernet.

 How to use Activation Lock bypass code with SimpleMDM